Juan Pujol García

-After developing a loathing of political extremism of all sorts during the Spanish Civil War, Pujol decided to become a spy for Britain as a way to do something "for the good of humanity".
-Pujol and his wife contacted the British Embassy in Madrid, which rejected his offers.
+After developing a loathing of political extremism of all sorts during the Spanish Civil War, Pujol decided to become a spy for Britain as a way to do something "for the good of humanity."
+Pujol and his wife contacted the British Embassy in Madrid, which rejected his offer.

 Undeterred, he created a false identity as a fanatically pro-Nazi Spanish government official and successfully became a German agent.
-He was instructed to travel to Britain and recruit additional agents; instead he moved to Lisbon and created bogus reports about Britain from a variety of public sources, including a tourist guide to Britain, train timetables, cinema newsreels, and magazine advertisements.
+He was instructed to travel to Britain and recruit additional agents; instead he moved to Lisbon and created bogus reports about Britain from a variety of public sources including a tourist guide to Britain, train timetables, cinema newsreels, and magazine advertisements.

 Although the information would not have withstood close examination, Pujol soon established himself as a trustworthy agent.
 He began inventing fictitious sub-agents who could be blamed for false information and mistakes.
-The Allies finally accepted Pujol when the Germans spent considerable resources attempting to hunt down a fictitious convoy.
-Following interviews by Desmond Bristow of Section V MI6 Iberian Section, Juan Pujol was taken on.
+The Allies finally accepted Pujol when the Germans expended considerable resources attempting to hunt down a fictitious convoy.
+Following interviews by Desmond Bristow of Section V MI6 Iberian Section, Pujol was taken on.
 The family were moved to Britain and Pujol was given the code name "Garbo".
-Pujol and his handler Tomás Harris spent the rest of the war expanding the fictitious network, communicating to the German handlers at first by letters, and later by radio.
+Pujol and his handler Tomás Harris spent the rest of the war expanding the fictitious network, communicating to the German handlers at first by letters and later by radio.
 Eventually the Germans were funding a network of 27 agents, all fictitious.

-Pujol had a key role in the success of Operation Fortitude, the deception operation intended to mislead the Germans about the timing, location and scale of the invasion of Normandy in 1944.
+Pujol had a key role in the success of Operation Fortitude, the deception operation intended to mislead the Germans about the timing, location, and scale of the invasion of Normandy in 1944.
 The false information Pujol supplied helped persuade the Germans that the main attack would be in the Pas de Calais, so that they kept large forces there before and even after the invasion.
 Pujol had the distinction of receiving military decorations from both sides of the war – being awarded the Iron Cross and becoming a Member of the Order of the British Empire.